vipulpandey/karna/_posts/2017-2-17-Kaabil_vs_raees.md

 ---
-title: "Kaabil vs Raees( Bollywood Movies comparison)"
+title: "Bollywood Fight: Kaabil vs Raees"
 author: "Vipul Pandey"
 layout: post
 date: "February 14, 2017"
-description:
+description: "I am not a big fan of usual bollywood movies, but in a country that is obssesed with bollywood and bollywood    stars, it's really hard for anyone to be separate from this industries activities."
 color: 212121
 permalink: /kaabilraees/
 categories: entertainment bollywood box-office comparison
-width:
+width: medium
-img: colle
+img: collection-1
 status: publish
 published: true
 output: html_document